k1b0oka/k1b0oka/README.md

 During these elections, there were various posts where the contestants were applying for and these included;
-Head and Deputy head prefects,
+Head  prefect and deputy head prefect,

-Head and Deputy head gir,l
+Head girl and Deputy head girl,

 General duties,

 Academics prefects,

 Protocal prefects,

 Displinary prefects,

 House Prefects,

 Mess Prefects,

 Chapel Prefects,

 Sanitary Prefects,

 Entertainment Prefects,Timekeepers, and
 Student Councillors.

       These prefects put on blue shirts while the councillors wear white tagged ones for easy identification.
-      In 2023, Mengo Senior School had a new innovation of e-voting where student laeders were voted online and some of those who were victors had various speeches to tell various people about and motivate students about varios facts
+      In 2023, Mengo Senior School had a new innovation of e-voting where student laeders were voted online and some of those who were victors had various speeches to tell various people  and motivate students about various facts.

-                                        MUBIRU DANIEL ( HEAD PREFECT MENGO SENIOR SCHOOL) He had been inspired by a famous politician Robert Kyagulanyi Sentamu aka (BOBI WINE)
+                                        MUBIRU DANIEL ( HEAD PREFECT MENGO SENIOR SCHOOL)

+       He had been inspired by a famous politician Robert Kyagulanyi Sentamu aka (BOBI WINE)
        He had support from friends.
        He possessed confidenceand trust.